tomcritchlow/tomcritchlow.github.io/_posts/2020-12-17-side-notes.md

 Read more about that tech here [a new simpler approach to margin notes](https://tomcritchlow.com/2020/03/16/new-blogging-3/#a-new-simpler-approach-to-margin-notes).

-Then I found this 8,000 word monster[^monster] from Gwern all about sidenotes on the web, with various technological solutions outlined:
+Then I found this 8,000 word monster[^monster] from Gwern all about sidenotes on the web, with various technological solutions outlined which is just a stunning tour de force:

 [^monster]: 😱